AkshajP/ProjectYTDownloader/README.md

  - Download videos in different resolutions
  - Download highest bitrate audio
  - Download multiple of these in just one session
+ - Multiple downloads of a file with the same name as one in the videos folder get renamed to filename(i).ext for i'th file with the same name
+ All downloads get saved to C:\Users\%USERNAME%\Videos (even audios)

  ### Making env and exe